Venu Chitale

-Venu Dattatreye Chitale, also known as Leela Ganesh Khare (28 December 1910/12 – 1 January 1995), was an Indian writer, BBC Radio broadcaster, and secretary to George Orwell during the early years of the Second World War.
+Venu Dattatreye Chitale, also known as Leela Ganesh Khare (28 December 1912 – 1 January 1995), was an Indian writer, BBC Radio broadcaster, and secretary to George Orwell during the early years of the Second World War.

 Chitale was born in Kolhapur, Maharashtra, India, and was in England between 1934 and late 1947.
 In 1940, after assisting with volunteer work in a local air raid precaution unit in Oxford, she moved to London to work with Orwell, then BBC Radio's talks producer.
-She became a broadcaster for both the India section of the BBC's Eastern Service, where she read news and gave recipes in Marathi, and the BBC Home Service, where she taught British listeners vegetarian cooking at a time when meat was rationed.
+She became a broadcaster for both the India section of the BBC's Eastern Service, where she read news and gave recipes in Marathi, and the BBC Home Service, where she taught British listeners vegetarian cooking at a time when meat was rationed and in short supply.

 Around 1944, Chitale began working for Krishna Menon at the India League in London.
 Towards the end of 1947, after India's independence, she returned there and assisted Vijaya Lakshmi Pandit at refugee camps set up in Delhi following the Partition of India.
 Her first novel, In Transit, was published in 1950.

 Chitale's life is recorded in a chapter in Vijaya Deo's Sakhe Soyare, a book in Marathi.
-In 2017, the BBC produced a video about her.
+In 2017, the BBC produced a video about her, and in 2023, a Google Doodle was made celebrating her 111th birthday.

 Early life and education

-Venu Chitale was born in Shirol, Kolhapur, in Maharashtra, India.
+Venu Chitale was born in Shirol, Kolhapur, in present-day Maharashtra, India.
 Her date of birth is given as 28 December 1910 in the 1939 England and Wales Register, and as 1912 in Sahitya Akademi's Who's Who of Indian Writers (1961).
 She was the second youngest of seven children and raised by her older siblings following the death of both her parents.
 After attending Huzurpaga, one of the oldest girls schools in Pune, she went to St. Columba High School in Mumbai's Gamdevi district before gaining admission to Wilson College, Mumbai, where she was a boarder.
 There she met the Afrikaaner teacher Johanna Adriana Quinta Du Preez, who was impressed by Chitale's interest in theatre.

 Chitale and Du Preez travelled to England together after an astrologer had predicted family troubles should Chitale marry.
 She subsequently entered University College London, where in 1934 she studied Montessori ways of learning.
 At the onset of the Second World War in 1939, they were both at the University of Oxford; Chitale registered as an external student while Du Preez was studying journalism.
-There, she volunteered at a local air raid precaution unit, where her role included alerting locals to bombings and assisting in rescues.
+There, she volunteered at a local Air Raid Precautions unit, where her role included alerting locals to bombings and assisting in rescues.